Multiscale Carbon Burden of Infrastructure in the United States: Methods

-A core dataset for this work is the Vulcan v4.0 fossil fuel-based CO2 (FFCO2) estimates constructed by \cite{Gurney_Liang_Patarasuk_Song_Huang_Roest_2020}.
-The Vulcan dataset comprises 1 km grid cell FFCO2 estimates for the United States between 2010-2021.
-The data are further disaggregated into the following source categories: on-road, nonroad, airport, commercial marine vessels, railroads, electricity production, residential nonpoint buildings, nonroad, airport, commercial nonpoint buildings, commercial point sources, industrial point sources, industrial nonpoint buildings, and cement.
-Estimates are provided at an hourly resolution, though we aggregate these estimates to annual totals.
-The Vulcan dataset has been refined and validated across multiple studies \citep{Gurney_Dass_Kato_Mitra_Nematchoua_2024,Gurney_Liang_Patarasuk_Song_Huang_Roest_2020,Patarasuk_Gurney_O’Keeffe_Song_Huang_Rao_Buchert_Lin_Mendoza_Ehleringer_2016}.
+A core dataset for this work is the Vulcan v4.0 fossil fuel-based CO2 (FFCO2) estimates constructed by Gurney et al. \cite{Gurney_Liang_Patarasuk_Song_Huang_Roest_2020}.
+The Vulcan dataset comprises 1 km gridcell FFCO2 estimates for the US between 2010--2021.
+The data are further disaggregated into the following source categories: on-road, non-road, airport, commercial marine vessels, railroads, electricity production, residential non-point buildings, commercial non-point buildings, commercial point sources, industrial point sources, industrial non-point buildings, and cement.
+Estimates are provided at an hourly resolution, though I aggregate these estimates to annual totals.
+The Vulcan dataset has been refined and validated across multiple studies \cite{Gurney_Dass_Kato_Mitra_Nematchoua_2024,Gurney_Liang_Patarasuk_Song_Huang_Roest_2020,Patarasuk_Gurney_O’Keeffe_Song_Huang_Rao_Buchert_Lin_Mendoza_Ehleringer_2016}.
 It includes confidence bands derived from the uncertainty of the underlying input datasets.
-Validation includes comparison against three other estimates for the US domain: the CDIAC, EDGAR (v4.2 and v4.3) and the USEPA \citep{basu_estimating_2020}.
-Vulcan v3.0 and the atmospheric-derived estimate for 2010 agreed to within 1.4\% but departed significantly from the other three aggregated totals.
-Though the uncertainty bounds overlapped, the USEPA central estimate was 6\% lower than the total Vulcan v3.0 FFCO2 emissions.
-The ODIAC dataset provides gridded estimates comparable to Vulcan v3.0 \citep{Oda_Maksyutov_Andres_2018}.
-In validation work, \cite{Gurney_Liang_Patarasuk_Song_Huang_Roest_2020} find that 2011 estimates for ODIAC and Vulcan are 1,453.5 TgC/year and 1,553.8 TgC/year, respectively, or a difference of 7.6\%.
-The Vulcan estimates are further calibrated against atmospheric FFCO2 measurement based on NOAA's air sampling network. \cite{Gurney_Liang_Roest_Song_Mueller_Lauvaux_2021} compare Vulcan results to reports by 48 US cities and find these cities underreported their Scope 1 emissions by about 18.3 percent (range of -145.5 to +63.5 percent).
-If extrapolated to all US cities, this amounts to 123.5 percent of all California Scope 1 emissions by their estimates.
+Validation includes comparison against three other estimates for the US domain: the CDIAC, EDGAR (v4.2 and v4.3) and the USEPA \cite{basu_estimating_2020}.
+Vulcan v4.0 and the atmospheric-derived estimate for 2010 agreed to within 3.3\% but departed significantly from the aggregated totals from other estimates \cite{Gurney_Dass_Kato_Gawuc_Aslam_Sun_2025}.
+Though the uncertainty bounds overlapped, the USEPA central estimate was 6\% lower than the total Vulcan v3.0 FFCO2 emissions (assume similar variations for Vulcan V4.0) \cite{Gurney_Liang_Patarasuk_Song_Huang_Roest_2020}.
+The ODIAC dataset provides gridded estimates comparable to Vulcan v4.0 \cite{Oda_Maksyutov_Andres_2018}.
+In validation work, Gurney et al. find that 2011 estimates for ODIAC and Vulcan V3.0 are 1,453.5 TgC/year and 1,553.8 TgC/year, respectively, or a difference of 7.6\% \cite{Gurney_Liang_Patarasuk_Song_Huang_Roest_2020}.
+The Vulcan estimates are further calibrated against atmospheric FFCO2 measurement based on NOAA's air sampling network.
+Gurney et al. compare Vulcan estimates to reports by 48 US cities and find these cities under-report their Scope 1 emissions by about 18.3 percent (range of -145.5 to +63.5 percent) \cite{Gurney_Liang_Roest_Song_Mueller_Lauvaux_2021}.
+If extrapolated to all US cities, this amounts to 123.5 percent of all California Scope 1 emissions by their estimation.